osolmaz/fastapi-celery-template/README.md

-# FastAPI + Celery + SQLAlchemy Boilerplate
+# FastAPI + Celery + SQLAlchemy Template

-This project is a simple boilerplate for building a web application using FastAPI, Celery, and SQLAlchemy.
+This project is a simple template for building a web application using FastAPI, Celery, and SQLAlchemy.
 It demonstrates how to set up a project with these technologies, including task enqueuing and processing.

 SQLAlchemy is used as the result backend and broker.